cilium/cilium/Documentation/security/policy/language.rst

   the respective destination endpoints.

 toCIDRSet
-  List of destination prefixes/CIDRs that are allowed to talk to all endpoints selected by the ``endpointSelector``, along with an optional list of prefixes/CIDRs per source prefix/CIDR that are subnets of the destination prefix/CIDR to which communication is not allowed.
+  List of destination prefixes/CIDRs that endpoints selected by ``endpointSelector`` are allowed to talk to, along with an optional list of prefixes/CIDRs per source prefix/CIDR that are subnets of the destination prefix/CIDR to which communication is not allowed.